CLopMan/JACAA/docs/style_guidelines.md

 signal data_out_a, data_out_b:
     a_very_long_type_name_which_exceeds_80_chars(31 downto 0)
     := (others => '0');

+-- good line
+data_out_a <= 2**address_size
+              + 2**(address_size - 1)
+              - 1;
 ```

 ## Spaces and blank line conventions

 ### Operations and Declarations

-Every binary operator must be surrounded by a space.
+Every binary operator should generally be surrounded by a space.
+When an expression
+uses operators with different priorities, higher priority operators are allowed
+to omit these spaces, but they should use the same amount of spaces on both sides.

-In addition, every variable, constant or signal declaration must follow this format:
+In addition, every variable, constant or port declaration must follow this format:

 > `name: data_type [:= value];`